webfactory/WebfactoryPolyglotBundle/readme.md

 **Note**:

-* Set the primary locale of the main entity (in this case, the language of the database field `document.text`) via the Webfactory\Bundle\PolyglotBundle\Annotation\Locale
+* Set the primary locale of the main entity (in this case, the language of the database field `document.text`) via Webfactory\Bundle\PolyglotBundle\Annotation\Locale
 * All translateable fields need to be marked with the `Webfactory\Bundle\PolyglotBundle\Annotation\Translateable` annotation
 * The doctrine relation to the translation-entity needs to be mapped and the property needs to be marked with the `Webfactory\Bundle\PolyglotBundle\Annotation\TranslationCollection` annotation

 ### Step 3) Update your database schema